 But due to the excellent performance, prices have gone through the roof.
 You need to specify your budget, so you head into the market knowing the exact amount you should not go over.
 This initial step helps you save a lot of time, making your search more efficient and straightforward.

-Most people love to go car shopping.
+Most people love to go car shopping, especially if it’s your first car.
 Whether you plan to buy at a dealer, auction, or a private seller, you should never proceed to your destination ill-equipped.
 Once you start with the test drive, the car salesperson generally takes control.
 It’s important that you enjoy the way the vehicle feels and drives without relying too much on emotion.

 And let’s face it: the drive-away cost of the vehicle is not its final price.
 The dealer can give you a better price if you know what you’re doing.
 Avoiding taking out dealer finance can save you at the end of the day.
 So, before you go to the dealership, how about shopping for car loans first?